githubtraining/write-javascript-actions/responses/05_create-metadata.md

 💡All of the following steps take place inside of the `.github/actions/hello-world` directory.

-We will start with using the parameters that are **required** and later implement some optional parameters as our Action evolves.
+We will start with using the parameters that are **required** and later implement some optional parameters as our action evolves.

 1. Create a file named `action.yml`
-2. Use the `name` parameter to name your Action `"my hello action"`
+2. Use the `name` parameter to name your action `"my hello action"`
-3. Next, add a `description` parameter and give it a value of `"say hello with Actions"`
+3. Next, add a `description` parameter and give it a value of `"say hello with GitHub Actions"`
 4. Lastly, define the `run` parameter to use `"node12"` to execute the `"main.js"`

     <details><summary>View the complete file</summary>